GSSoC24/Contributor/README.md

 - What all label we should check?
 <br>Ans: Make sure you check the labels gssoc, level1,level2,level3 on issues.

-This is how it should look like
+This is how it should look like,

 ![WhatsApp Image 2024-05-11 at 15 56 22_92229ded](https://github.com/GSSoC24/Contributor/assets/30715153/ffe6208f-21f9-4262-808e-31f3b2bc0a07)

 - what are the points distribution this time for PR's ?